 Deploying Project Quay

-Creating the YAML configuration file
+Preparing the YAML configuration file by using the CLI

 Procedure